Higher U(1)-gerbe connections in geometric prequantization: Examples

-The construction of the higher prequantum bundle $\nabla_{\mathrm{CS}}$ for Chern-Simons field theory in \ref{ExtendedWZW} above follows a general procedure -- which might be called \emph{differential Lie integration of $L_\infty$-cocycles} - that produces a whole class of examples of natural higher prequantum geometries: namely those \emph{extended higher Chern-Simons-type field theories} which are encoded by an $L_\infty$-invariant polynomial on an $L_\infty$-algebra, in generalization of how ordinary $G$-Chern-Simons theory for a simply connected simple Lie group $G$ is all encoded by the Killing form invariant polynomial (and as opposed to for instance to the cup product higher $U(1)$-Chern-Simons theories, see \cite{FiorenzaSatiSchreiberCup}).
-Since also the following two examples in \ref{DeformationQuantizationInQuantumMechanics} and \ref{AnExtended6dSomething} are naturally obtained this way, we here briefly recall this construction, due to \cite{FScSt}, with an eye towards its interpretation in higher prequantum geometry.
+The construction of the higher prequantum bundle $\nabla_{\mathrm{CS}}$ for Chern-Simons field theory in \ref{ExtendedWZW} above follows a general procedure, which might be called \emph{differential Lie integration of $L_\infty$-cocycles}, that produces a whole class of examples \cite{FScSt, frs}, see \cite{SchreiberMPI} for survey.

+Namely, just as ordinary $G$-Chern-Simons theory for a simply connected simple Lie group $G$ is encoded by the Killing form of $\mathfrak{g}$, one can canonically associate a Chern-Simons-type field theory to an invariant polynomial on an $L_\infty$-algebra.\footnote{Not all Chern-Simons-type field theories are of this kind.
+An example of another class of Chern-Simons type theories is given, for instance, by the the cup product higher $U(1)$-Chern-Simons theories considered in \cite{FiorenzaSatiSchreiberCup}.} Let us briefly recall how this construction works.
+Two specific examples of interest for Physics will be detailed in Sections \ref{DeformationQuantizationInQuantumMechanics} and \ref{AnExtended6dSomething}.